jg-digital-media/block_editing_example/readme.md

 For Templates in Full Site Editing, you should use HTML files in the `templates` folder.
 For added efficiency and oranisation you can further split templates into parts and put them `parts` folder.
 A Block Editing theme must also include an `index.html` template inside the `templates` directory.

++ In the admin area you will want to create some test "Pages" and "Posts" to make sure the theme is picking up content and the navigation is working correctly.

 + The `index.php` file should remain blank but remain in your theme files as a fallback file.
 (If Gutenburg plugin is not activated WordOress will look for this theme file.)